What are Driver Vehicle Inspection Reports (DVIR)?

 The fleet company not taking DVIRs seriously are subject to substantial penalties from the Department of Transportation, and the officer’s additional fines.

-To avoid this, fill our free consultation for and we will help you to find the best ELD with vehicle condition report app that is suitable for your business.
+To avoid this, fill out our free consultation form and we will help you to find the best ELD with vehicle condition report app that is suitable for your business.

 How Can You Get Back on The Road?

-If a truck found to be unsafe for road use, it will be put out of service immediately until repairs made.
+If a truck is found to be unsafe for road use, it will be put out of service immediately until repairs are made.
 And that could seriously affect the CSA score.

 To return the vehicle to service, a commercial fleet company must repair all defects listed in a DVIR.
 The repair shall be recorded in writing by the motor carrier or by the shop that conducts the vehicle repair.

 And thus enable you to make more effort to improve the way you conduct your business.
-Some e-logs all give you free printable driver vehicle inspection report form.
+Some e-logs also give you free printable driver vehicle inspection report form.